mindspore-ai/docs/tutorials/experts/source_en/debug/sdc.md

 If custom feature value detection is required beyond the default detection scenario, in addition to enabling the feature switch `NPU_ASD_ENABLE`, you also need to implement custom operators that integrate ASD detection capabilities based on `ASDBase Jit Class`.

-Here we use MindSpore Transformers Llama2 as an example to implement accuracy-sensitive detection of feature values in the Embedding layer.
+Here we use MindSpore Transformers Llama2 as an example to implement feature value detection of feature values in the Embedding layer.

-#### Confirmation of Feature Value Checkpoints
+#### Confirmation of Feature Value Detection Checkpoints

 Check the implementation of `llama.llama_layer.LlamaEmbedding`, where we choose to collect the gradient of the `Gather` operator during backpropagation as the detection feature value.